linear/linear/docs/API.md

 # Linear GraphQL API

-Linear's public API is build using GraphQL.
+Linear's public API is built using GraphQL.
 It's the same API we use internally for developing our applications.

 If you're new to GraphQL, Apollo has [resources for beginners](https://blog.apollographql.com/the-basics-of-graphql-in-5-links-9e1dc4cac055).
 [The official documentation](https://graphql.org/) is another good starting point.